 CUSTOMIZED LISTINGS PACKAGES and non-profit rates are available.
-Print listings also appear online, in the Newsstand digital edition, and on our mobile app.
-For information about listing on the Artscope mobile app or Newsstand: firstname.lastname@example.org.
+Print listings also appear online, in the Artscope Tablet Edition and on our mobile app.
+For information about listing on the Artscope mobile app or tablet edition: firstname.lastname@example.org.

 After purchasing a listing or classifieds spot, email firstname.lastname@example.org with the subject heading as “Listing (Name of Organization)” or “Classified (Name of Organization).”

 Website tile ads include a 1.5″ x 1.5″ image on the footer of our website page template.

 An Artscope Online ad is up to 25 words in length and an image (96 dpi).
 Artscope Online ads appear on every article posted in the online content section of the website, as well as the homepage.

 To purchase, click the appropriate shopping cart button below: